zhuocheng2004/vfemu/README.md

 VFEMU is an interesting machine emulator framework.

-Unlike QEMU etc. , VFEMU simulates at a lower level, which means that it can simulate a module (e.g. CPU, RAM, Disk, Monitor etc.) as well as its ports/pins, and how the ports/pins are connected to each other.
+Unlike QEMU etc., VFEMU simulates at a lower level, which means that it can simulate a module (e.g. CPU, RAM, Disk, Monitor, etc.) as well as its ports/pins, and how the ports/pins are connected.

+It's somewhere between pure VM level and circuit level.

 VFEMU might not be very fast, but we have more freedom.

 Its API is not complicated.
-You can easily design your own module and connect existing modules in your favorite way.
+You can easily design your module and connect existing modules in your favorite way.

-Anyone can make your own computer and gadgets here!
+Anyone can make their virtual computer and gadgets here!

 ## Getting Started